confluentinc/ksql/docs/quickstart/README.md

 ## Write Queries

+**Note:** By default KSQL reads the topics for streams and tables from the latest offset.

 1. Use `SELECT` to create a query that returns data from a STREAM.
 To stop viewing the data, press `<ctrl-c>`.
 You may optionally include the `LIMIT` keyword to limit the number of rows returned in the query result.
 Note that exact data output may vary because of the randomness of the data generation.